24 Best Podcasts for Learning Korean in 2026

 20. Learn Korean and Korean Culture

 Jerry hosts the podcast Learn Korean and Korean Culture.
-He is a Korean-American with experience living both in America and Korea.
+He is a Korean-American with experience living in both the U.S. and Korea.

-The podcast explores Korean culture, such as food, holidays, and K-pop, in a combination of Korean and English.
-Plus, Jerry gives a vocabulary list for each episode, which you may review after class.
+The podcast explores Korean culture, including food, holidays, and K-pop, in Korean and English.
+Jerry also provides a vocabulary list for each episode, which you may review after class.

-If you enjoy audio episodes that explore various cultural aspects of Korea and can grasp sophisticated talks in Korean.
-In that case, listen to this Korean podcast.
+If you enjoy audio episodes that explore various cultural aspects of Korea and can understand sophisticated Korean conversations, listen to this Korean podcast.

 21. Talk To Me In 100% Korean

-A new podcast for advanced learners is available from Talk To Me in Korean and Iyagi creators.
+A new podcast for advanced learners is available from the creators of Talk To Me in Korean and Iyagi.

-In Talk To Me In 100 Percent Korean, Kyeong-Eun and Hyunwoo converse in 100 percent Korean about various topics.
-There are transcripts and translations of the discussions on the Talk To Me In Korean website.
+In Talk To Me In 100 Percent Korean, Kyeong-Eun and Hyunwoo converse about various topics.
+The Talk To Me In Korean website has transcripts and translations of the discussion.

-Do you already feel confident in your Korean hearing and understanding abilities?
+Do you already feel confident in your Korean listening and comprehension skills?

 22. Korean Listening Practice

 Korean is difficult to learn.
-This is because it is hard with many rules, honorifics, dialects, and varieties.
+It is complex, with many rules, honorifics, dialects, and varieties.
 As a result, listening is integral to any learner’s language goal.

 Korean Listening Practice is an app for Korean learners that provides audio information.
 As far as podcasts go, this isn’t one.
-Native speakers will show typical phrases, sentences, and proper pronunciation.
+Native speakers will use typical phrases and sentences and pronounce them correctly.

 Korean listening Podcast

-The degrees of difficulty vary from easy to complex.
+The difficulty levels range from easy to complex.
 Plus, you get access to hours of listening comprehension and practice possibilities.
 This includes news and generic topics.
 You can also download these podcasts.

 23. Breathe in Korean